 - There is a decent number of simple gadgets that you can use to improve your sidebar and footer

-- Integration with Google Adsense account – add ads and start making money
+- Integration with your Google Adsense account allows you to add banner advertising and start making money

 - Integration with Google+ allows you yo post on the platform and pull Google+ comments instead of default Blogger comments

-Blogger is a nice place to start your blogging adventure and see what blogging is all about, but it is limited, outdated and not very future proof.
-If you have bigger ambitions like creating a professional web presence or building a business, it is not the ideal long-term solution.
+Blogger is a nice place to start your blogging adventure and see what blogging is all about, but it’s limited, outdated and not very future proof.
+If you have bigger ambitions like creating a professional web presence or building a business, it’s not the ideal long-term solution.

-- WordPress is a flexible solution with many different design and functionality options, room to grow and expand your site
+- WordPress is a flexible solution with many design and functionality options, room to grow and expand your site

-- It is also the platform to go for if you want freedom in terms of control, flexibility and ownership
+- It’s also the platform to go for if you want complete freedom regarding control, flexibility, and ownership of your site

-- What’s great about WordPress is that it’s an open-sourced software with a large and vibrant community of developers and designers
+- What’s great about WordPress is that it’s an open-sourced software with a vast and vibrant community of developers and designers

 - A wide range of design templates to help you create a pretty and unique looking presence without need of design skills

-- There’s a plugin for anything you want to do that allows you to make changes and add features without needing any coding skills
+- There’s a plugin for anything you want to do, and it allows you to make changes and add features to your site without needing any coding skills